Universal higher-order bulk-boundary correspondence of triple nodal points: Triple points in spinful band structures

 \section{Triple points in spinful band structures}

 The presented analysis of the higher-order bulk-boundary correspondence of TPPs is easy to generalize to the spinful case.
-According to the classification of TPs by Ref.~\cite{Zhu:2016}, in spinful systems without magnetic order, TPs can be protected on the HSLs $\Gamma A$, $KH$ and $K'H'$ of space groups with three-fold rotation symmetry.
-Only two magnetic point groups (as little groups of HSLs) can protect TPs: $C_{3v}$ ($3m$) resulting in type-$\mathsf{B}$ TPs, and $C_{3v}$ supplemented with $m_z\mcT$ ($\bar{6}'m2'$) resulting in type-$\mathsf{A}$ TPs.
+According to the classification of TPs by Ref.~\onlinecite{Zhu:2016}, in spinful systems without magnetic order, TPs can be protected on the HSLs $\Gamma A$, $KH$ and $K'H'$ of SGs with three-fold rotational symmetry.
+Only two magnetic point groups (as little co-groups of HSLs) can protect TPs: $C_{3v}$ ($3m$) resulting in type-$\mathsf{B}$ TPs, and $C_{3v}$ supplemented with $m_z\mcT$ ($\bar{6}'m2'$) resulting in type-$\mathsf{A}$ TPs.
 The spinful ICRs of the two MPGs are equivalent, such that we do not need to consider them separately for the discussion of the hinge-charge jump and of the bulk-polarization jump (which only depend on the rotation eigenvalues).
 The main difference between the two cases is that the additional anti-unitary symmetry $m_z\mcT$ in $\bar{6}'m2'$ forces the NL arcs (characteristic of type-$\mathsf{B}$ TPs) to coalesce on the rotation axis, resulting in the type-$\mathsf{A}$ TPs.
 For both MPGs there are two spinful 1D ICRs $\rho_1^\mathrm{1D}$, $\rho_2^\mathrm{1D}$ and only a single spinful 2D ICR $\rho^\mathrm{2D}$, giving rise to three different TPPs $(\rho^\mathrm{2D};\rho_a^\mathrm{1D},\rho_b^\mathrm{1D})$ with $a,b\in\{1,2\}$.
-However, $\rho_1^\mathrm{1D}$ and $\rho_2^\mathrm{1D}$ have identical rotation eigenvalues; therefore, they are not distinguished in rotation-symmetry indicators, and they all result in the \emph{same} value of jumps $\Delta \Qc$ and $\Delta\vec{P}$.
+However, $\rho_1^\mathrm{1D}$ and $\rho_2^\mathrm{1D}$ have identical rotation eigenvalues; therefore, they are not distinguished in the corresponding symmetry indicators, and they all result in the \emph{same} value of jumps $\Delta \Qc$ and $\Delta\vec{P}$.

-For simplicity, we restrict the explicit analysis to the case when the $C_3$ rotation center of the sample resides at the $1a$ WP (a straightforward analysis using the symmetry-indicator formulas from Ref.~\cite{Takahashi:2021} reveals that our results remain true if the rotation center resides at WP $1b$ or $1c$).
+For simplicity, we restrict the explicit analysis to the case when the $C_3$ rotation center of the sample resides at the $1a$ WP (a straightforward analysis using the symmetry-indicator formulas from Ref.~\onlinecite{Takahashi:2021} reveals that our results remain true if the rotation center resides at WP $1b$ or $1c$).
 Similar to \cref{Sec:HOBBC}, we set all ionic charge to WP $1a$.
-Then, the corner charge on a 2D cut is given by (cf.~class~A in Ref.~\cite{Takahashi:2021})
+Then, the corner charge on a 2D cut is given by (cf.~class~A in Ref.~\onlinecite{Takahashi:2021})

-The square bracket is defined in the exact sane way as in the spinless case, $[\Pi_p^{(n)}] = \# \Pi_p^{(n)} - \#\Gamma_p^{(n)}$; however the labelling of rotation eigenvalues in \cref{eq:def_eigenvalues} is replaced by
+The square bracket is defined in the exact same way as in the spinless case, $[\Pi_p^{(n)}] = \# \Pi_p^{(n)} - \#\Gamma_p^{(n)}$; however the labelling of rotation eigenvalues in \cref{eq:def_eigenvalues} is replaced by

 The bulk polarization can similarly be expressed in terms of the symmetry indicators as~\cite{Watanabe:2020,Takahashi:2021}

 By performing an analysis (not appended) similar to the one detailed in \cref{App:Qjump} and \cref{App:noPjump} for the spinless case, we derive the bulk-hinge correspondence for spinful TPPs in triangular geometry.
 Independent of the HSL on which the TPP lies and regardless of the WP of the rotation center, the hinge-charge jump is universally found to be